-This article was last updated Jan 29, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jan 29, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 The information related to the Platinum Delta SkyMiles® Credit Card from American Express and Delta Reserve® Credit Card from American Express has been collected by CompareCards and has not been reviewed or provided by the issuer of this card prior to publication.

 The Platinum Delta SkyMiles® Credit Card from American Express is targeted squarely at Delta Air Lines’ Medallion elite level flyers.
-It comes with the cachet and many of the perks and benefits that you’d expect from a platinum-branded American Express — but at an annual fee of $195, a bargain compared to The Platinum Card® from American Express.
+It comes with the cachet and many of the perks and benefits that you’d expect from a platinum-branded American Express — but with a $195 Annual Fee ($250 if application is received on or after 1/30/2020), it’s a bargain compared to The Platinum Card® from American Express.

 Frequent flyers can tap the route networks of Delta and the SkyTeam alliance of 19 other global carriers, which serve more than 1,000 destinations.
 The card’s ties to Delta ensure you get perks designed to make travel easier.